-Manchester and the Mountains boast a handful of the region's most popular cultural attractions.
-Enjoy an evening out with Manchester Music Festival, see a groundbreaking exhibit at Southern Vermont Arts Center, or catch the latest Off-Broadway work at one of our incredible theatres.
+Manchester and the surrounding area boast a handful of the region's most popular cultural attractions.
+Enjoy an evening out with Manchester Music Festival or Taconic Music or catch the latest Off-Broadway work during the Dorset Theatre Festival.
 Get creative with your free time and experience our flourishing arts and culture scene for yourself.
-Make memories, be inspired, or learn something new; in the most beautiful place on earth.
+Make memories, be inspired, or learn something new; in the most beautiful place to experience the arts on earth.

 ARTS AND CULTURAL EXPERIENCES IN MANCHESTER

 Whether you’re looking for adventure or just a quiet escape, Manchester is just the place.
 For a quaint mountain town, we’ve got all the big perks; world-class heritage sites, award winning cultural venues, incredible galleries and museums, and recreational activities to suit even the most ardent enthusiast.

 Established in 1974, Manchester Music Festival (MMF) has been a beacon for classical music enthusiasts for half a century, showcasing both established artists and young talents.
 Nestled in the beautiful Green Mountains of Southern Vermont, MMF plays a pivotal role in the cultural enrichment of our community and beyond.